 We continuously work to strengthen our reputation for a quality and value for money service.

 We put our customers at the heart of what we do.
 We invest in improved technology to improve our efficiency and offer ongoing training and support to our interpreters to improve their effectiveness.

 All our translators and interpreters sign up to a code of practice (pdf, 200KB) (opens new window) and a code of ethics (pdf, 210KB) (opens new window) to adhere to the following principles.
 BSL interpreters use a similar code of ethics (NRCPD Code of Conduct)

 Nothing which is said in the room will be repeated by the interpreter outside of the room.

 Translators and Interpreters will adhere to data protection regulations to store notes safely on computer or paper to ensure confidentiality.
 All private information and notes are deleted after receiving payment and satisfaction from service provider and client.

 Translators and Interpreters are allowed to disclose information to the TIS manager only, where they fear the safety of an individual could be seriously threatened e.g. child protection, mental health, adult abuse.
 This will then be raised with the service provider if needed.

 The dialogue or text will be interpreted or translated word for word.
 Nothing will be added and nothing will be taken away.
 Everything that is spoken will be interpreted including conversations between service providers and conversations between service users.

 The Interpreter will give equal attention to the service user and service provider.
 The Interpreter shall be impartial and unbiased.
-The interpreter is a neutral third party language conduit and has no role in the decisions taken by the service provider or client.
+The interpreter is a neutral third party and has no role in the decisions taken by the service provider or client.

 The interpreters and translators will not intervene in the interview unless clarifying any issue or misunderstanding.
 The interpreter will not offer advice.
 At times a client may need bi-lingual advocacy but this service is not provided by us.
 We can advise on other providers if needed.